nuta/vhpc2025-keynote/slides.md

 - A VMM for running multi-tenant Linux containers.
 - A new guest kernel written in Go emulates Linux.
-- Guest ↔︎ host interface is limited than running containers directly.
+- Guest ↔︎ host interface is narrower than running containers directly.

 gVisor: https://github.com/google/gvisor